-CASBBI’s NSF Research Traineeship (NRT) Program in Brain Body Interactions is a bold, new model for community-engaged STEM graduate training.
+CASBBI’s NSF Research Traineeship (NRT) Interdisciplinary Program in Disability-related Research is a bold, new model for community-engaged STEM graduate training.
 The NRT program will train a versatile, interdisciplinary community-engaged STEM workforce with the skills necessary to harness the data revolution to create fundamental research and translational innovations aimed at improving the quality of life for individuals with disabilities.

 - design new technology-assisted methods for personalized service delivery,

 - develop new machine learning algorithms to support the next generation of brain computer interfaces and improved prosthetic control systems;

 - advance research on virtual reality-based multisensory training.

 NRT Traineeship Timeline:

 We are now recruiting for the Summer 2020 (current Mason graduate students) and Summer 2021 (prospective Mason graduate students) NRT cohorts.
 Application for the NRT program is a three-step process:

 1) If you are not currently a Mason graduate student, apply to one of the graduate programs.
 Participating programs include, but are not limited to:

 2) Submit an application for the traineeship by Friday, February 21, 2020 at 11:59 p.m.